A Chronicle of the

 James Ramage “Jim” Thomson

 Born in North Berwick, Scotland in 1881, Jim Thomson arrived from Scotland in 1905.
 Even though he was one of the best golfers in North Berwick he worked as a plasterer rather than a golf professional.
 There was more money in the plastering business than there was in being a golf professional.
 When he arrived in America he declared himself to be a golf professional for the first time.
 He went to work as an assistant professional at the Merion Cricket Club.
 His brother, Robert M. Thomson, had been the head professional at Merion from 1898 through 1904.
 Jim Thomson became the head pro at Merion in 1906 and he held the position through 1909.
 Thomson then held the head professional position at the Philadelphia Country Club from 1910 through 1920 and Overbrook Golf Club for 1921.
 He was a member of the first PGA of America Executive Committee in 1916 that elected the first national officers.
 That year he was selected as one of the national vice presidents of the PGA of America.
 The vice presidents were later called directors.
 In December of 1921 he attended the founding meeting of the Philadelphia Section PGA and was a member of the organizing committee.
 He also played quite well as he won the Pennsylvania Open in 1913, finished second once and third twice.
 He finished second in the Philadelphia Open in 1909 and three other times he was in the top four.
-In 1911 he finished third in the Met Open and second in the Eastern Professional Golfers’ Association championship.
+In 1911 he finished third in the Metropolitan Open and second in the Eastern Professional Golfers’ Association championship.
 While in Philadelphia he set two course records, a 67 at the Philadelphia Country Club and 65 at the Overbrook Golf Club.
-When he left the Section in late 1921 he went to the Metropolitan Section as the pro at the Apawamis Club.
-In 1912 while playing in the Met Open at Apawamis he would have tied for fourth but after signing his card he realized that he had signed for one stroke less than his score.
-He informed the committee and was disqualified but the tournament committee gave him a check for what a tie for fourth would have won.
+When he left the Section in late 1921 he went to the Metropolitan Section as the pro at The Apawamis Club.
+In 1912 while playing in the Metropolitan Open at Apawamis he would have tied for fourth but after signing his card he realized that he had signed for one stroke less than his score.
+He informed the committee and was disqualified but the tournament committee gave him a check for what a tie for third would have won.
 The members at Apawamis must have remembered Thomson as someone they would like to be their golf professional.

 James Martin “Jim” “Long Jim” Barnes